Kibble7/Phishing-Simulation/README.md

 🔹 Attackers use **Social Engineering** to trick users into visiting fake login pages.
 🔹 **DNS Spoofing** & **DHCP Attacks** can be used for phishing, but modern security measures have made them harder to execute.
 🔹 Cybercriminals are evolving—using **legitimate platforms** (Gmail, Outlook) and **real domains** to craft convincing attacks.
-🔹 Most modern browsers detect **basic phishing pages**, making it harder for attackers.
+🔹 Most modern browsers & email platform detect **basic phishing pages**, making it harder for attackers.
 🔹 **User awareness** is the best defense against social engineering attacks.

 ---